PNR South Long Haul: Attempts on finding funders

 According to The Philippine Star, a report to DOTr Secretary Vince Dizon: “Yes, these projects remain in the priority list of the President and in the priority list of the DOTr.
 However, it is difficult to say if we don’t have the funding yet.
 We cannot program a timeline for them,”.
 Following Dizon's appointment by the Commission of Appointments (COA), Luis Raymund Villafuerte, the representative for Camarines Sur's 2nd district, disclosed that the project has transformed into a high-speed rail system, akin to Japan's Shinkansen, shifting from an ordinary train system.

-It was announced two months after that they would move forward with the project.
-Partial financing from the United States for certain sections of the railway stretch was pitched, and the amount was not sufficient, although it could cover more money to relocate families.
-As of September 2025, work on the project is limited to pre-construction activities.
+In August, it was announced that funding from the United States for specific parts of the railway was proposed, and while the amount fell short, it could potentially provide additional resources to move families.

+A year later, the PNR pitched the project to American investors during the US–Philippines Rail Technology Exchange.
+Prior to this, the PNR had also held discussions with the commercial team of the United States Embassy to gauge interest, as well as Taiwanese private companies exploring a public-private partnership (PPP) model that would bundle rail development with land-use rights.

+To maintain the project's viability and prevent encroachment, the PNR opened bidding in July 2026 for a right of way fencing contract covering the San Pablo, Laguna segment.
+The 190-day fencing project was designed as a proactive measure to protect the cleared alignment from informal settlers, trespassing, and vandalism while permanent construction funding was being finalized.
+In September 2026, the project does not allocated through 2027 national budget.

+Despite several setbacks, the government is pressing forward with its infrastructure agenda, notably the rehabilitation of the Maharlika Highway.
+This initiative was announced by Secretary of Public Works and Highways Vince Dizon, who previously served as the DOTr head.
+The project is currently slated for completion in 2027.